edvisor-io/holidayjs/README.md

       },
       month: 'september', //use to specify month, ie. 'September'
-      modifier: '+3 days' //use to offset the date by some amount }
+      modifier: '+3 days' //use to offset the date by some amount },
+    ifWeekend: { //if the date eventually lands on a weekend...
+      pushTo: 'Monday' //push it to the specified day here }
+  }
   }
 }, {}, ...]
 ```